 The main purpose of learning New Testament Greek is to be able to read and understand the Greek New Testament.
 I have tried a variety of textbooks over the years that I have taught Greek, and I have found that the strictly grammatical-analytical methods employed by many textbooks do not encourage students to develop facility or to enjoy reading Greek.
-On the other hand, the few "inductive" textbooks tend to skimp on the grammar and leave students without a firm grasp of the essentials.
+On the other hand, the few "inductive" or "living language" textbooks tend to skimp on the grammar and leave students without a firm grasp of the essentials.
 I have struggled with this for over 10 years, and have written many handouts and supplements to go with whatever textbook I happened to be trying at the time, but still came up with a patch-work of bits and pieces from various books.

-So I have finally decided to write a complete textbook which will attempt to make reading Greek enjoyable but will also be firmly rooted in the grammar of the language.
+So I have decided to write a complete textbook which will attempt to make reading Greek enjoyable but will also be firmly rooted in the grammar of the language.
+It is my hope that this will lead to students reading the Greek New Testament as part of their regular daily study of Scripture even before they finish the textbook.